directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 `source /bsp_config.sh`
 `repo sync`

-The Yocto Hardknott BSP is initialised in `$HOME/TARGET_BUILD_DIR`.
+The Yocto Hardknott BSP is initialised in `$HOME/YOCTO_BSP_DIR`.

 Setup the build environment in the container for the required Yocto distro, module and targer recipe for example form the `karo-bsp` directory:

 `DISTRO=karo-minimal MACHINE=txul-5011 source setup-environment build-5011-minimal`

 Note that you will need to run the above command twice.
+You will now be in the Yocto build sub-directory.
+In this example build-5011-minimal.

 The BSP has not been updated since May 2024 so modifications to some of the Yocto recepies are required.
 Run the following commands from the `$HOME/TARGET_BUILD_DIR`

 There is no sstate cache for the hardknott branch on Karo's sstate mirror; remove it from the local.conf file:

-`sed -i '19,21d' conf/local.conf``
+`sed -i '19,21d' conf/local.conf`

 Some GitHub repos have changed from master to main branch.
 Update the affected repos as follows: